LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-13-AttachGatsbySSGToWebsite.md

 ## Import assets and images into index.js ##

 First thing's first.
-Because Gatsby runs on the highest ranking framework currently in teh world, let's ensure the home page is using React.js.
+Because Gatsby runs on the highest ranking framework currently in the world, let's ensure the home page is using React.js.
 Let's import it at the top of index.js.

 ```jsx
 import React from "react"